-Another way that we identify and assess climate-related risks is through engagement with public companies.
-These initiatives are led primarily by professionals in our investment team.
-As explained more fully in section b) below, we undertake engagement primarily through engagement service providers and collaborative groups.
+Another way we identify and assess climate-related risks is through engagement with public companies.
+These initiatives are led primarily by professionals in our investment team, who undertake engagement primarily through engagement service providers and collaborative engagement groups, as explained more fully in section b) below.

-Describe the organization's processes for managing climate-related risks.
+b) Describe the organization's processes for managing climate-related risks.